laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Data Science Methods for Quality Improvements/Measurement System Analysis/Readme.md

 ### Week 4 | Short Term and Long Term Studies for Continuous Data

-In this module, we will analyze measurement error to determine the short and long-term capability of a measurement system.
-We will build on what we have learned in the previous module, adding the evaluation of the underlying assumptions of normality, independence of part size/magnitude and measurement error, and stability of measurement error.
-We'll perform an ANOVA to determine sources of variation along with the determination of gauge discrimination.
-Finally, we'll create data visualizations, and interpret the results of the analysis.

 #### Learning Objectives

 - Differentiate between potential and short term studies